-Review the Facts About the Brady Rule
+What You Should Know About the Brady Rule

 Before we consider the results of a violation of the Brady rule, it’s important to establish the purpose of this legal code.
-The Brady rule was set up as a result of the Brady v.
+The Brady rule was established in the Brady v.
 Maryland court case.
-This case was heard in the Supreme Court.

-- Favorable to the defense AND
+- Favorable to the defense

 - Material to the case

-Evidence is considered “material” if it is likely to have an effect on the outcome of a case.
-For example, evidence that would have proved the defendant was not guilty would be considered material.
+Evidence is considered “material” if it is likely to affect the outcome of a case.
+For example, evidence that would have proved the defendant was not guilty would be considered material evidence.
 Under the Brady rule, prosecutors have a duty to turn this evidence over.
-They also have to turn over evidence that would otherwise damage their case.

 Brady rule violations can have a serious impact on criminal cases here in Los Angeles.
 Note that, in many cases, these violations are not discovered until after a trial is over.
 A lawyer can step in to file a Brady dispute even after an individual has been convicted.